The Home friend, a weekly miscellany of amusement and instruction, Volume 1 |

 Expressions et termes fréquents

-ancient animal appearance Assyrian beautiful bird bobbin Cæsarea called carried chariot Christian cloth colour common corn cotton cultivated distance Dover Castle earth Egypt England Esar-haddon eunuchs father feet fieldfares flowers fly-whisk frequently fungus glacier hand head heard hills HOME FRIEND hundred inches inhabitants insects island Jerusalem Khorsabad kind king labour land length light living look Lord machine maize manufacture miles mountains native nearly nest never night Nineveh Nisroch observed palace passed perhaps plain plant polype pounds present produced remarkable ring ouzel river rock rollers round scarcely Scripture season seems seen Sennacherib Shalmaneser ship side sometimes song soon species spider spindle spinning spot spring stone sugar supposed surface thick Thomas Becket thread thrush Tigris trees usually vessel village walls wheat whole wild wind wings wood yarn young
+ancient animal appearance Assyrian beautiful bird bobbin Cæsarea called carried chariot Christian cloth colour common corn cotton cultivated distance Dover Castle earth Egypt England Esar-haddon eunuchs Euphrates father feet fieldfares flowers fly-whisk frequently fungus glacier hand head heard hills HOME FRIEND hundred inches inhabitants insects island Jerusalem Khorsabad kind king labour land length light living look Lord machine maize manufacture miles mountains native nearly nest never night Nineveh observed palace passed perhaps plain plant polype pounds present produced remarkable ring ouzel river rock rollers round ruins scarcely Scripture season seems seen Sennacherib Shalmaneser ship side sometimes song soon species spider spindle spinning spot spring stone sugar supposed surface thick Thomas Becket thread thrush Tigris trees vessel village walls wheat whole wild wind wings wood yarn young

 Fréquemment cités